Erythromycin Topical SolutionPronunciation

 Dosage Form: topical solution

-Each mL of Erythromycin Topical Solution USP 2% contains 20 mg of erythromycin base in a vehicle consisting of alcohol (71.5%), and propylene glycol.
-It may contain citric acid to adjust pH.
+Each mL of Erythromycin Topical Solution USP, 2% contains 20 mg of erythromycin base in a vehicle consisting of alcohol (66%), citric acid, and propylene glycol.

 The exact mechanism by which erythromycin reduces lesions of acne vulgaris is not fully known; however, the effect appears to be due in part to the antibacterial activity of the drug.

-Erythromycin Topical Solution is indicated for the topical treatment of acne vulgaris.
+Erythromycin Topical Solution USP, 2% is indicated for the topical treatment of acne vulgaris.

-Erythromycin Topical Solution is contraindicated in those individuals who have shown hypersensitivity to any of its components.
+Erythromycin Topical Solution USP, 2% is contraindicated in those individuals who have shown hypersensitivity to any of its components.

 Pseudomembranous colitis has been reported with nearly all antibacterial agents, including erythromycin, and may range in severity from mild to life-threatening.
 Therefore, it is important to consider this diagnosis in patients who present with diarrhea subsequent to the administration of antibacterial agents.